A formalism for giant Goos-H\"anchen shift in metasurface sensors with phase singularity

-In every case, to design a transducer with high sensitivity, the experimenter should start from the expected beam size of the measurement bench and should after that optimize the design by getting high quality factor, lowering the dispersion of angle $a$ and trying to get low value of reflectivity by working in the critical coupling regime.
-This criteria leads to the conclusion that quasi-BIC with i) a quasi flat band metasurface ii) in the critical regime iii) at wavelength in the blue domain is a very good candidate for very high sensitive GH sensor.
-Xin QI et al. \cite{Qi2024} propose theoretically this kind of metasurface.
-They reported, methasurface with both a high quality factor and a quasi flatband with an angular dispersion dispersion $a$ lower than $6\cdot10^{13}~s^{-1}$ which is 150 times lower than the value provided in our work for BSW and SPR transducer.\\
+The rationale we propose to design a transducer with high sensitivity is as follows: one should start from the expected beam size of the measurement setup and subsequently optimize the design by getting high quality factor, lowering the dispersion angle $a$ and lower as much as possible the reflectivity by working at the critical coupling regime.
+This criteria leads to the conclusion that quasi-BIC metasurfaces with i) a quasi flat band ii) in the critical regime iii) at wavelength in the blue domain are very good candidates for very highly sensitive GH sensor.
+Xin Qi et al. \cite{Qi2024} proposed theoretically quasi-BIC metasurface with criteria i).
+They reported, metasurface with both a high quality factor and a quasi flat-band with an angular dispersion $a$ lower than $6\cdot10^{13}~s^{-1}$ which is 150 times lower than the value provided in our work for BSW and SPR transducer.\\